 How to Get Rid of a Bear When All Else Fails

 Sometimes even with the best of efforts, stopping bears in their tracks becomes nearly impossible.
 In these situations, it’s often best to contact wildlife professionals that specialize in trapping and relocating bears.
 If all else fails and if the bear poses a risk to humans, putting the animal down may be necessary.
-However, this is normally a last resort and should only be attempted only by professionals and only after you have gotten permission from the local authorities as it is illegal to kill a bear without proper authority in many parts of the country.
+However, this is normally a last resort and should only be attempted by professionals, and only after you have gotten permission from the local authorities, as it is illegal to kill a bear without proper authority in many parts of the country.